 where \(\rmH \doteq \nabla_{\vtheta}^{2}\gJ(\vtheta_{0})\) is the Hessian matrix containing second derivatives of our scalar objective function.
 Equation \(\ref{eq:second_order}\) now gives us a convex proxy objective / quadratic approximation to our objective function.
 By solving this proxy objective, we now know how big of a step to take to reach its minimum.

-Note that optimising this quadratic proxy objective won’t necessarily get us to the minimum of our true objective, unless it is convex too.
-It does however resolve the question of how big a step size to take—namely, we just go straight to the minimum of our quadratic proxy by solving it analytically.
+Note that optimising this quadratic proxy objective won’t necessarily get us to the minimum of our true objective.
+It does however give us a useful heuristic to decide how big of a step size to take—namely, we just go straight to the minimum of our quadratic proxy by solving it analytically.

 \[\begin{align} \nabla_{\vtheta}\gJ^{(2)}(\vtheta) &= \nabla_{\vtheta}\gJ(\vtheta_{0}) + \nabla_{\vtheta}\left[\rmJ_{0}^{\top}(\vtheta - \vtheta_{0})\right] + \nabla_{\vtheta}\left[\frac{1}{2}(\vtheta - \vtheta_{0})\rmH(\vtheta - \vtheta_{0})\right] \\ &= \nabla_{\vtheta}\rmJ_{0}^{\top}\vtheta + \nabla_{\vtheta}\frac{1}{2}\vtheta^{\top}\rmH\vtheta - \nabla_{\vtheta}\frac{1}{2}\vtheta^{\top}\rmH\vtheta_{0} - \nabla_{\vtheta}\frac{1}{2}\vtheta_{0}^{\top}\rmH\vtheta \\ &= \rmJ_{0} + \rmH\vtheta - \rmH\vtheta_{0} \\ &= \nabla_{\vtheta}\gJ(\vtheta_{0}) + \rmH(\vtheta - \vtheta_{0}), \label{eq:proxy_derivative} \end{align} \]